 This is a potential area of dispute between separated parents in circumstances where one parent wishes for their child to be vaccinated and the other does not.

-This issue has become even more topical in the last year as a result of the Covid-19 vaccine roll out in England and Wales, and the fact that currently children over the age of 12 who are at higher risk from Covid-19 (or live with someone who is) are eligible to have the vaccine.
+This issue has become even more topical in the last year as a result of the Covid-19 vaccine roll out in England and Wales, and the fact that the UK’s chief medical officers are now recommending that from 20 September 2021, children between the ages of 12 and 15 are given their first dose of the vaccine.

 Making decisions on behalf of children